thomasloven/hass-browser_mod/README.md

 Note: Aliases must be unique.

 ## Entities
-Once `browser_mod` is installed, loading up your Home Assistant frontend on a new *device* will create three or four new devices.
+Once `browser_mod` is installed, loading up your Home Assistant frontend on a new *device* will create three to five new devices.

 - `sensor.<device>`
 - `media_player.<device>`
 - `light.<device>`
+- If you've enabled it: `camera.<device>`
-- If you're using Fully Kiosk Browser `binary_sensor.<device>`
+- If you're using Fully Kiosk Browser: `binary_sensor.<device>`

 `<device>` here will be the `deviceID` of the *device* but with the dash (`-`) replaced by an underscore (`_`).
 If you've defined an alias, it will be that instead.